masonmagma/text-encryption/README.md

 The script will then prompt you if you want to create a new key or enter your own:
 -respond with "y" or "n" and hit enter to confirm your choice

 -When you generate a new key make sure to copy it with ctrl+c and save it somewhere safe.
-This is important for later decrypting messages you encrypt with that secret key.
+This is important for later decrypting messages you have encrypted with your key.